 D-rings and snap hooks must have minimum tensile strength of 5,000 pounds.
 D-rings and snap hooks shall be proof tested to a minimum of 3,600 pounds without cracking, breaking, or suffering permanent deformation.
 Snap hooks must not allow pressure to be applied to the gate in the opening direction.
-(Pelican hooks shall not be used) D-rings shall be a minimum of 2 1⁄2" (inside diameter) located at the waist or chest may only be used for positioning or with rail climbing devices.
-Work positioning lanyards are to be attached to the D-rings at the waist belt location and be supported by an appropriate work belt.
-Positioning lanyards need not be shock-absorbing type and must not be used for fall protection.
-The positioning lanyard must always be backed up by a properly secured shock absorbing fall protection lanyard or other appropriate fall protection device such as a retractable vertical lifeline.

-Manual Section Issue Date 12/01/09 Revision Date 06/15/21 Policy Number 7 Fall Hazard I Management LLCP-068
+Manual Section 7 Issue Date 12/01/09 Revision Date 01/01/24 Policy Number Fall Hazard I Management LLCP-068